University tuition fees and financial support

 Be aware that loans should be entered into with caution.
 You will need to pay both loans back eventually.
 They are a commitment, can be expensive, and often take several years to repay.

 There are also grants, bursaries, scholarships and other financial support available for those who meet the criteria.
 These do not usually need to be paid back.
-Read on to find out more.
+Read the pages below to find out more.

 To find the information relevant to you, click on the links below for where you live before starting university: